alanbjohnston/CubeSatSim/README.md

 There are several hardware versions and software branches to go with them - see below for information.

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
-To build and run the software on a Raspberry Pi 3B, 3B+, Pi Zero or Pi Zero W (doesn't work on Pi 4 since rpitx doesn't work on it yet):
+To build and run the software on a Raspberry Pi 4B, 3B, 3B+, Pi Zero or Pi Zero W:
 Requires:
 - Raspbian Stretch or Buster, full desktop or Lite
 - wiringpi